useflow-sh/useflow/packages/react/README.md

 - `onBack` - Fires on `back()` navigation (includes oldContext and newContext)
 - `onTransition` - **Unified callback** that fires on all navigation (forward or backward, includes direction, oldContext, and newContext)
 - `onContextUpdate` - Fires when context changes via `setContext()`
-- `onComplete` - Fires when flow reaches completion
+- `onComplete` - Fires when flow reaches completion (includes final context)

 **Callback Ordering:**
 When navigating, callbacks fire in this order: